-A fourth permit will be required from the Fire Marshal's Office for all commercial buildings, public buildings, and multifamily residential dwellings containing four or more residences, pursuant to the 2012 International Fire Code.
-The Fire Marshal's Building Permit Web Page is available here.
+A fourth permit may be required from the Fire Marshal for commercial buildings, public buildings, and multifamily residential dwellings containing four or more units, pursuant to the Comal County Fire Code.
+For more information, please visit the Comal County Fire Marshal's webiste.

 Please note that the above described permits are required by Comal County.
 Property owners need to be aware that there may be other requirements by Property Owners Associations, municipalities, utility companies, and the state and federal governments.